Marchopkins96/hangman-game/README.md

 #### User Stories

 ##### Game Users
-As a first time user, I want to ...
+As a game user, I want to ...
 1. ... easily navigate through the game.
 2. ... get clear feedback whilst playing.
 3. ... easily return to the beginning of the game and play again.